The rise of the Digital Vegan: Why celebrity endorsements are losing their shine - www.lokmattimes.com

 The rise of the Digital Vegan: Why celebrity endorsements are losing their shine

-New Delhi [India], June 9 : In today's culture of constant scrolling and content overload, trust has emerged as ...
+By By Puneet Dua, Co-Founder And Cmo At Sportsbaazi New Delhi [India], June 9 : In today's culture of ...

 New Delhi [India], June 9 : In today's culture of constant scrolling and content overload, trust has emerged as the rarest and most valuable commodity.
 For Gen Z, a generation raised on algorithmic content, viral trends, and curated perfection, authenticity is more than a buzzword.
 It's non-negotiable.
 And nowhere is this shift more visible than in how brands choose to communicate.